 The review will also be working with Coram Voice’s ‘A National Voice Ambassadors’ to seek views from Children in Care Councils and plans to work with the National Children’s Bureau’s Expert by Experience groups comprising disabled children and young people, care leavers and parents.
 We want to work with other groups and organisations who can help us reach a wide range of voices and so if you have lived experience of children’s social care or work for an organisation that can help the review hear the views of other children’s social care experienced people, please get in touch!

-We will shortly be setting out a separate structured plan for our engagement with the children’s social care workforce and other professionals who work to support children and young people.
+We have set out a separate structured plan for our engagement with the children’s social care workforce and other professionals who work to support children and young people, here.

 What support is available to people who take part in the review?